How to Designate Plan Beneficiaries Before Retirement

-To name a Plan beneficiary or to change a designation you have previously made, you must complete and sign the official form supplied by the Pension Trust and send it to your Area Administrative Office so that it is received before your death.
+To name a Plan beneficiary or to change a designation you have previously made, you must complete and sign the official form supplied by the Pension Trust and send it to your Administrative Office so that it is received before your death.

-Once you download the form to your computer, you can fill it in, print it, sign and date it, and mail it back to an Area Administrative Office.
+Once you download the form to your computer, you can fill it in, print it, sign and date it, and mail it back to an Administrative Office.
 (You cannot send the form via e-mail.)

 Having trouble seeing this PDF form?
 Click here for more information.

-Remember, your beneficiary designation is not effective unless the appropriate signed form is received by an Area Administrative Office before your death.
+Remember, your beneficiary designation is not effective unless the appropriate signed form is received by an Administrative Office before your death.

 Only beneficiary designations that are made on forms supplied by this Pension Trust are recognized by the Plan.
 Beneficiary designations made in your will or on forms used by other pension or health and welfare trusts or for other union benefits (for example, life insurance) are not accepted by this Pension Trust.

 Changes in your family status, such as divorce, marriage or other family changes, do not affect any Plan beneficiary designation you previously made.
 You should consider naming a new Plan beneficiary if you marry or are divorced, if your spouse dies, if you have children or if your designated Plan beneficiary dies.